EECS150/asic_labs_sp22/lab6/spec.md

 accuracy with tool runtime.
 If you open up a file for the
 SRAMs we are using, you will see that they are very basic because these are fake timing models.
-Note that you will see that your post-synthesis and post-PAR timing reports will differ from gatelevel simulation due to these inaccuracies.
+Note that you will see that your post-synthesis and post-

+timing reports will differ from gatelevel simulation due to these inaccuracies.

 #### Library Exchange Format (*.lef)
 [LEF files](http://web.engr.uky.edu/~elias/lectures/LibertyFileIntroduction.pdf) must be generated for macros in order to denote